thecodeassassin/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 *NOTE*: Regular expressions cannot be used to specify multiple databases or retention policies.
 Only measurements.

-## Dropping measurements and series
+## Dropping measurements, series, and databases

 You can drop individual series within a measurement that match given tags, or you can drop entire measurements.
 Some examples: